ppfmirador/biciregistro-app/README.md

 ## Environment Configuration

+Create a `.env.local` file in the project root for local development.
+For production/staging, set these variables in your hosting provider's settings.

 | Variable                                  | Description                                                                                                                                                             | Example                               |
 |-------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------|
 | `NEXT_PUBLIC_FIREBASE_API_KEY`              | Firebase project API key.                                                                                                                                               | `AIzaSy...`                           |